 Hepatitis C is the most common chronic bloodborne infection in the United States.
-70 to 85% of people infected with Hepatitis C develop chronic Hepatitis C. Like HBV, it can cause liver disease that leads to liver failure and death.
+Like HBV, it can cause liver disease that leads to liver failure and death.
 It is the leading cause of liver transplants.

-HCV is transmitted through exposure to an infected person's blood and other body fluids or tissues.
+• HCV is transmitted through exposure to an infected person's blood and other body fluids or tissues.
 It is not transmitted through water, sharing eating utensils, hugging, kissing, hand holding, coughing, or sneezing.

-- Only 20 to 30 percent of people who are newly infected with HCV develop mild symptoms such as fatigue, abdominal pain, joint pain, fever, dark urine, nausea, vomiting, poor appetite, clay-colored stool, and jaundice. - The time period from exposure to symptom onset (incubation period) is 2 to 12 weeks. - Most people with chronic HCV infection are asymptomatic for decades (during that time, the virus actively damages liver function).
+- Only 20 to 30 percent of people who are newly infected with HCV develop mild symptoms such as fatigue, abdominal pain, joint pain, fever, dark urine, nausea, vomiting, poor appetite, clay-colored stool, and jaundice. - The time period from exposure to symptom onset (incubation period) is 4 to 12 weeks - Most people with chronic HCV infection are asymptomatic for decades (during that time, the virus actively damages liver function).